30 Aug Test and Tag – A Comprehensive Guide

 Testing and Tagging Benefits

-Firstly, testing and tagging allows businesses to meet their legislative requirements for electrical safety in the workplace.
-Having all portable electrical appliances tested regularly ensures that they are safe to use, compliant with regulations, and meet all the necessary safety standards.
+Testing and tagging allows businesses to meet their legislative test and tag requirements for electrical safety in the workplace.
+Having all portable electrical appliance services tested regularly ensures that they are safe to use, compliant with regulations, and meet all the necessary safety standards.
 This not only ensures that employees are kept safe from potential harm, but it also allows businesses to avoid any fines or legal action resulting from non-compliance.

 What are the consequences of failing to test and tag?